• GIFT IDEAS

 Got an empty plastic milk carton laying around?
 Check out this easy trick to make a Milk Jug Watering Can!

-I love using free gift cards to splurge on my garden… and I especially loving pairing those up with deals!
+I love saving money on splurges for my garden!
 Several years ago, I found the cutest little pygmy palm tree on clearance at Walmart for just $2.00 {let’s just say it had seen better days}.
 I snatched it up, trimmed off the struggling lower branches, planted it outside in front of our picture window, and it’s grown to a gorgeous 6 foot tree now!
-So match up your Free Walmart Gift Cards with sweet deals to rack up some serious savings!
+Use these Walmart Money Saving Tips for yourself to rack up some serious savings!

 How to Make a DIY Raised Garden Bed